SamCullison/SamCullison.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
 excerpt: "Sam Cullison is a graduated chemical engineer from Vanderbilt University.
-His is passionate for business management and biotechnology."
+His is passionate for business management and biotechnology and currently employed in engineering for Oral Care at Procter and Gamble."
 feature_row:
   - image_path: /assets/img/Diffusion Device CNC.jpg
     alt: "Diffusion Gradient Generator"